 Focuses on academic output across many disciplines and sources: peer-reviewed articles, theses, books, etc. Be sure to use the "Find it at UIC" link.

 This is a search engine that focuses on academic output.
 This link is proxied for remote UIC users.
 Google Scholar will recognize your UIC affiliation and provide links to download articles & more from the UIC Library collections.

 Links to full text of open access, peer-reviewed journals, including Nineteenth Century Art Worldwide, Archivo Español de Arte, The Bonefolder, Journal of Art Historiography, papers of Surrealism, Tate Papers, and others.

-I am available to meet with you online via Adobe Connect.
+I am available to meet with you online via Webex.
 Please email me at email@example.com to set up an online meeting.